 19 is the title of akas' novel published in 2009.

 his latest work of fiction is a collection of short stories entitled bicycles without wheels (2012) and a novel entitled night, with squirrel (2016).

-his works have been published in canada, germany, austria, argentina, greece, and the united states.
+his works have been published in canada, germany, austria, argentina, greece, spain, and the united states.